 Which role fits me best?

-In general, many graduates pursue one of the five roles listed below after completing their academic education at WUR.
+In general, many graduates pursue one of the six roles listed below after completing their academic education at WUR.
 Here are some general characteristics to help you determine which role may suit you best.

 1. Research